 - Operate the system and measure compressor amperage.
-Cycle the unloader on and off at 30 second plus intervals at the UI (from low to high stage and back to low stage).
+Cycle the unloader on and off at 30 second plus intervals at the User Interface (from low to high stage and back to low stage).
 Wait 5 seconds after staging to high before taking a reading.
 The compressor amperage should go up or down at least 20 percent. - 2.
-If step one does not give the expected results, remove the solenoid plug from the compressor and, with the unit running and the UI (or Thermostat) calling for high stage, test the voltage output at the plug with a DC voltmeter.
+If the expected result is not achieved, remove the solenoid plug from the compressor and with the unit running and the User Interface or thermostat calling for high stage, test the voltage output at the plug with a DC voltmeter.
 The reading should be 24 volts DC. - 3.
 If the correct DC voltage is at the control circuit molded plug, measure the compressor unloader coil resistance.
 The resistance should be approximately 330 or 1640 ohms depending on unloader coil supplier.
 If the coil resistance is infinite or is grounded, the compressor must be replaced.